Undergraduate to Medical School Initiative

 UMSI is not an accelerated 6-year, 7-year, or other type of fast-track program to medical school.
 After meeting the special medical school requirements and deadlines set by this joint program, a select group of entering freshmen are guaranteed admission to medical school at the Texas Tech University Health Sciences Center School of Medicine after completion of a Bachelor's Degree at TTU.
 Combined with undergraduate coursework and medical school, the student is looking at 8 years of study.

-- Must be a U.S. citizen or permanent resident of the U.S at the time of application.
+- Student must be a U.S. citizen or permanent resident of the U.S at the time of application.

 - Student must be a Texas resident.

-- High School Senior classification, from a Texas high school.
+- High School Senior classification from a Texas high school is required.

-- Achieve a minimum score of 30 ACT or 1360 SAT.
-Test scores must be achieved from a singular testing date.
-SAT exams include math and critical reading sections only.
+- Must achieve a minimum score of 30 ACT or 1360 SAT.
+These test scores need to be achieved from a singular testing date.
+SAT exams consider math and critical reading sections only.

-- Preference will be given to candidates ranked in the top 10% of their class
+- Preference is given to candidates ranked in the top 10% of their class

 - Students must apply and be admitted to Texas Tech University and the Honors College as entering Freshmen before the application process for UMSI is complete.

-- Students accepted into the UMSI program are required to complete the Honors College requirements as well.
-The completion of the required coursework, activities, and events in the Honors College are a condition of matriculation to TTUHSC School of Medicine.
+- Students accepted into the UMSI program must complete the Honors College requirements as well.
+The completion of coursework, activities, and events in the Honors College are a condition of matriculation to TTUHSC School of Medicine.